-The House is overseen by an independent charitable trust with close links to the Anglican Diocese of Worcester.
+The House is overseen by an independent trust, a Charitable Incorporated Organisation, with close links to the Anglican Diocese of Worcester.
 The staff include a Warden, administrative, kitchen and housekeeping staff, with many others coming into the House to lead retreats and other activities.
 Many people who have experienced the welcome, hospitality and ethos here continue to support the work of the House, both financially and through voluntary help, by becoming ‘Friends of Holland House’.
-Come and visit us soon – perhaps you too may feel the call of the House to become a Friend !
+Please come and visit us soon – perhaps you too may feel the call of the House to become a Friend!

 In 2014 the Trustees set out the vision for Holland House: